Can You Drive a Car in Mexico?

 Yes!
 You can drive a car in Mexico!
 But when you reach the Mexican border be sure you have and/or obtain the following:

-- A visitor’s visa or FMM for each person (non-Mexican citizens) in your party if staying less than 180 days.
+- A visitor's visa or FMM for each person (non-Mexican citizens) in your party if staying less than 180 days.
 This is your proof of legal entry.
 Obtain an FMM at the border or online.
-The cost as of January 2020 is approximately $30 per person or free if your trip is 7 days or less and you cross by land.
-Stays longer than 180 days require a resident visa.
+The cost is $687 pesos (about $38 USD) per person as of May 2023, or free if your trip is 7 days or less and you cross by land.
+Stays longer than 180 days require a temporary or resident visa.

 - TIP if traveling outside the Free Zone

 Driving into Mexico doesn't have to be a daunting experience if you prepare yourself well ahead for the journey.
 If you have the proper information in hand, you should have no worries while having your car available to you to explore wherever you'd like while in Mexico.